envai76/U-Net-vs-Light-U-Net/README.md

 ## Counting Methodologies

 All the counting methodologies (local maxima, connected component, watershed, LoG , DoG, DoH ) codes are provided under ***counting codes*** folder.
-The output results are coded to be saved under the dataset folder.
+The output results are coded to get saved under the dataset folder.

 ## Evaluation